OPE statistics from higher-point crossing: Quasi-Primaries and Six-point Crossing

 and similarly for the anti-holomorphic dependence in order to reproduce the cross-channel singularity in the anti-holomorphic variables.
 As in the four-point case we will assume a factorization for large conformal dimension:

 meaning that we again assume factorization of the asymptotics between the holomorphic and anti-holomorphic sectors.
+We will proceed by assuming factorization, but since we will obtain the correct answer, this is enough to show that the factorization must occur.
+Indeed, we could prove it instead by inverse Laplace transforming the OPE pole.

-Note that this is a statement about the average of \emph{this particular product of OPE coefficients}, implying that it gives us access to the non-gaussianities of the distribution over OPE coefficients.
+Note that this is a statement about the average of \emph{this particular product of OPE coefficients}, implying that it gives us access to the non-Gaussianities of the distribution over OPE coefficients.
 We will now reinterpret the cross-channel singularity as the following statement:

 where we have again used that the density of states factorizes at large energies.
 In order to proceed, we will take the ansatz:

 and plug \eqref{eq:asymp6pt} into \eqref{eq:6ptcond}.
 This latter integral can be computed via saddle point and we find